qmacro/cloud-platform-workflow-virtual-pilot/README.md

 ### Following the exercises

-During the CodeJam you will complete each exercise one at a time.
-At the end of each exercise there are questions; these are designed to help you think about the content just covered, and are to be discussed with the entire CodeJam class, led by the instructor, when everyone has finished that exercise.
+During the virtual event you will complete each exercise one at a time.
+At the end of each exercise there are questions; these are designed to help you think about the content just covered, and are to be discussed with the entire class, led by the instructors, when everyone has finished that exercise.

 If you finish an exercise early, please resist the temptation to continue with the next one.
 Instead, explore what you've just done and see if you can find out more about the subject that was covered.
 That way we all stay on track together and can benefit from some reflection via the questions (and answers).